Madalyn “Maddie” Wehseler, 93, St. Martin

 Relatives and friends may call from 4:00 p.m. – 7:00 p.m., Tuesday, May 28, 2019 at the St. Martin Parish Center in St. Martin.
 Rosary led by the St. Ann’s Society will be at 3:45 p.m. followed by Parish Prayers at 4:00 p.m.
 Visitation will continue from 9:30 – 10:45 a.m.
 Wednesday morning at the St. Martin Parish Center.

 Madalyn “Maddie” Wehseler was born on March 1, 1926 on a farm in St. Martin, MN to Anthony Thelen and Elizabeth (Holtaus).
 She married Arnold Wehseler on December 29, 1962 in St. Martin, MN.
 She worked for Dan Marsh Drugstore in St. Cloud, MN for many years.
 After being blessed with a daughter she worked part time for Mondloch Hardware.
 Later in life Madalyn and Arnold adopted a son.
-Family and giving to others were important to her.
-She and Arnold enjoyed raising and processing their own produce and meat.
-She was a member of the St. Ann’s Society.
-She had a beautiful heart, prayed the rosary daily, and enjoyed quilting, baking and hosting others.
+Family and giving her time to others was very important to her.
+She enjoyed playing piano and singing with friends and family.
+Maddie was a member of the St. Ann’s Society.
+She prayed her rosary daily, was a talented quilter and loved to bake and host people in her home.
+Her beautiful heart will be missed by all.

 Survivors include her children, Mary Beth (Randy) Orbeck, Christopher (Cheryl); grandchildren, Adam, Aaron, Grace, Ben, Maria, John, Clarence, Mark, Clara, Elise, Colette; great-grandchildren, Dominic, Adrian, Emmett; siblings, Lidwina Kaiser, Gertrude Sievert